Find information and advice about the help available during the coronavirus pandemic: https://hackney.gov.uk/coronavirus-support

 Volunteer Centre Hackney will be keen to hear from local voluntary and community sector organisations who might need extra pairs of hands from local residents offering to volunteer.
 If this is your organisation, then please contact firstname.lastname@example.org.

-Across Hackney there are now many WhatsApp groups of local residents who are coming together to offer help such as getting peoples shopping who are housebound.
+Across Hackney there are now many WhatsApp groups of local residents who are coming together to offer help such getting shopping for prople who cannot leave home.
 For more information about these groups please visit the Hackney Covid-19 Mutual Aid group here.

 The Council’s advice on help for homeless people.
 How you can help: